Azaya89/azaya89.github.io/README.md

 Finally, the code also sets some additional plot properties using the axis and grid properties of the plot.

-***Stacked bars*** are another method of visualising proportions, especially if the data is being compared across different times.
+(B) ***Stacked bars*** are another method of visualising proportions, especially if the data is being compared across different times.

 Consider the following [data](https://data.ipu.org/content/rwanda?chamber_id=13513) about women participation in the Rwandan parliament over the years: